Introduction

 The purpose of the monograph is to:

 This monograph was put together by a working group comprised of members of the Specialized Scientific Committee of Herbal Medicines and the Egyptian Drug Authority (EDA).
-The Egyptian Monograph is a compilation of the medicinal plants used in Egypt that offers comprehensive data including botanical, chemical and pharmacological information that is properly organized.
+It is a compilation of the medicinal plants used in Egypt that offers comprehensive data including botanical, chemical and pharmacological information that is properly organized.

 The Egyptian Monograph aims to encourage the appropriate use of herbal remedies with the highest level of safety and efficacy based on previous and current research.
 Each monograph follows a standard format with information and followed by a reference list.
 Each monograph contains all the available information and scientific results on the selected species include the following: names, synonyms, parts used for medicinal purposes, major chemical constituents, medicinal uses (indications), herbal preparations correlated to the medicinal use, posology and method of administration correlated to medicinal use, contraindications, special warnings and precautions for use, interactions with other medicinal products, other forms of interaction, effects on fertility, pregnancy, lactation, ability to drive, using machines, undesirable effects, overdose, relevant biological activities and if any additional information.
 This monograph is expected to go through another revision soon in response to advances in the field of herbal medicine research.